 - You then add two conditional statements to the text.

 - If the Dropdown value's For Sale is "yes" > Select a property to change when true > Text.
 Now you can enter whatever text you want to be displayed.

 - If the value is "no", you can show a different value.

 And this is a generic example.
-You can also change the font, color, alignment and a host of different properties of the text element depending on the conditions.
+You can also change the font, colour, alignment and a host of different properties of the text element depending on the conditions.

 - I created a custom state at the page level called "Active".
 The value of the custom state depends upon the toggle element.

-- I created another text element and put conditions similar to the ones in the earlier example.
+- I created another text element and put conditions similar to the earlier example.

-The main takeaway is that just like the other features of Bubble, the text element is also powerful and can be customized for our needs.
+The main takeaway is that just like the other features of Bubble, the text element is also powerful and can be customised for our needs.
 The only limiting factor is our creativity.